 Environmental stewardship is a key environmental issue that we teach to our students, as well as habitat diversity and preservation.
 These issues are addressed through proper handling of natural objects, care for living things, investigation of our gardens and neighboring woods, and maintenance of the gardens, birdhouses, and bird feeders.
-In our schoolyard, students record rainfall measured with our rain gauge, use rain barrels to water plants, and observe and record birds that visit our window feeder.
+In our schoolyard, students record rainfall measured with our rain gauge, use rain barrels to water plants, and observe and record birds that visit our window feeder and Pamela's Perch.
 Twice each year we have an outdoor planting experience with the students, adding bulbs in the fall and plants in the spring and planting seeds and caring for indoor plants in the classroom.
-Several times each year students experience guided nature walks through the neighboring woods, exploring the woody habitat with their five senses.
+Several times each year students experience guided nature walks through our forest trail system, exploring the woody habitat with their five senses.
 We visit our Outdoor Classroom in all types of weather, engaging with nature in creative ways.

 Our school consists of four classrooms, one with a Science Center with live animals and artifacts, and a second with a Bird Watching Station with binoculars, photos, and sighting graphs.
-Our third is for music and movement.
+Our third is for music and movement, where our students have weekly yoga sessions for half of the year and Music Together sessions for the other half.
 Our fourth is our Outdoor Classroom, with many structures for environmental learning.
 Throughout the entire school year, students engage in activities in these keystone areas of learning.
 In the Science Center, students care for and learn about the live animals.
 Amphibian studies include the observation of tadpoles transforming into frogs, celebrated with posters, books, and songs.
 Insect studies include observations of ladybugs, walking sticks, and other playground insects.
-Our classes hatched and released monarch butterflies, painted lady butterflies, and praying mantises.
-In 2014 we were lucky enough to incubate and hatch chicken eggs for a local farmer!
+We visit and care for our vermicomposting worms.
+Our classes hatched and released frogs from tadpoles and painted lady butterflies from caterpillars.
+In Spring 2017 and 2018 we were lucky enough to incubate and hatch chicken eggs for a local farmer!
 Using magnifying lenses, field guides, and related books on nature, they are encouraged to investigate and draw the natural artifacts.
 They then dictate their discoveries and questions for recording in their science log.

 On a community level, our students are learning about the Chesapeake Bay and our relationship to it.
-We have animal tanks in our Science Center, where the children study and care for painted turtles, newts, tadpoles, frogs, fish, and hissing cockroaches.
+We have animal tanks in our Science Center, where the children study and care for a terrapin, a corn snake, hermit crabs, vermicomposting worms, newts, tadpoles, frogs, fish, and hissing cockroaches.
 Our classroom activities relate to environmental issues.
 Students learn songs about and hear books about the Bay.
+Our Chesapeake Bay tank has local fish, eels, and mud crabs.
 They learn how our actions at school and home affect the Bay through runoff pollution.
 Our school has the monthly theme of “Chesapeake Bay Life."
 Our oldest class reads about a “Bay Critter of the Day” at circle time.
 Monthly themes, activities, and sample lesson plans reflect this integration.

 Click through the slideshow below to see sample lesson plans!